Key points

-- Diagnosis involves ruling out other causes of the symptoms through tests like pulse oximetry, chest X-ray, and electrocardiogram.
+- Diagnosis involves ruling out other causes with tests like pulse oximetry, chest X-ray, and EKG.

 - Treatment options encompass calming and breathing techniques, therapy for mental health issues, and stress management techniques such as regular exercise, progressive muscle relaxation, meditation, yoga, and mindfulness.